Gertie the Dinosaur: Background

 Winsor McCay (c.
-1867/1871 – 1934) had worked prolifically as a commercial artist and cartoonist by the time he started making newspaper comic strips such as Dream of the Rarebit Fiend (1904–11) and his signature strip Little Nemo (1905–14).
-In 1906, McCay began performing on the vaudeville circuit, doing chalk talks—performances in which he drew before live audiences.
+1867/1871 – 1934) had already worked prolifically as a commercial artist and cartoonist by the time he began creating newspaper comic strips such as Dream of the Rarebit Fiend (1904–1911) and his signature strip Little Nemo (1905–1914).
+In 1906, McCay began performing on the vaudeville circuit as well, doing chalk talks—performances in which he drew pictures before live audiences.

-Inspired by the flip books his son brought home, McCay "came to see the possibility of making moving pictures" of his cartoons.
-He claimed that he "was the first man in the world to make animated cartoons", though he was preceded by the American James Stuart Blackton and the French Émile Cohl.
+Inspired by the flip books his son brought home, McCay recognized the potential to create "moving pictures" from his cartoons.
+He claimed to be the first man in the world to make animated cartoons, but he was preceded by the American James Stuart Blackton and the French Émile Cohl.
 McCay's first film starred his Little Nemo characters and debuted in movie theatres in 1911; he soon incorporated it into his vaudeville act.
 He followed it in 1912 with How a Mosquito Operates, in which a giant, naturalistically animated mosquito sucks the blood of a sleeping man.
-McCay gave the mosquito a personality and balanced humor with the horror of the nightmare situation.
-His animation was criticized as being so lifelike that he must have traced the characters from photographs or resorted to tricks using wires; to show that he had not, McCay chose for his next film a creature that could not have been photographed.
+McCay gave the mosquito a personality and balanced humor with the horror of the nightmarish situation.
+His animation was criticized as being so lifelike that he must have traced the characters from photographs or resorted to tricks using wires.
+To show that he had not, McCay chose for his next film a creature that could not have been photographed.

-McCay conferred with the American Historical Society in 1912 and announced plans for "the presentation of pictures showing the great monsters that used to inhabit the earth".
+In 1912, McCay consulted with the American Historical Society and announced plans to create a presentation featuring depictions of the great monsters that once roamed the earth.
 He spoke of the "serious and educational work" that the animation process could enable.
-McCay had earlier introduced dinosaurs into his comic strip work, such as a March 4, 1905, episode of Dream of the Rarebit Fiend in which a Brontosaurus skeleton took part in a horse race, and a May 25, 1913, Rarebit Fiend episode in which a hunter unsuccessfully targets a dinosaur; the layout of the background to the latter bore a strong resemblance to what later appeared in Gertie.
+McCay had earlier introduced dinosaurs into his comic strip work, like the March 4, 1905, episode of Dream of the Rarebit Fiend in which a Brontosaurus skeleton took part in a horse race, and the May 25, 1913, Rarebit Fiend episode in which a hunter unsuccessfully targets a dinosaur; the layout of the background to the latter bore a strong resemblance to what later appeared in Gertie.
 In the September 21, 1913, episode of McCay's Little Nemo strip In the Land of Wonderful Dreams, titled "In the Land of the Antediluvians", Nemo meets a blue dinosaur named Bessie which has the same design as that of Gertie.